V4Fire/Client/src/base/b-router/README.md

 #### External redirect

-Usually, you should provide a route name within the `redirect` property, but it supports when you provide the whole URL - in that case, the redirect will work as "external", i.e, the browser switches to this URL by using `location.href` instead of `history.pushState`.
+Usually, you should provide a route name within the `redirect` property, but it supports when you provide the whole URL - in that case, the redirect will work as "external", i.e, the browser switches to this URL by using `location.href`.

 ```js
 export default {